-MIS is concerned that the Joint Consultation Paper proposes to leverage credit ratings to inform retail investors about credit risk.
+MIS is concerned that the Consultation Paper proposes to further leverage credit ratings to inform retail investors about credit risk.
 Credit ratings published by international credit rating agencies are intended for use solely by financial market professionals.
 Retail investors are considered to be at greater risk than financial market professionals of over-relying on credit ratings without performing an independent assessment of the appropriateness of, or risks relating to, an investment product.
 MIS intends for our ratings to promote dialogue among institutional investors and financial market professionals, who we expect will assess our opinions relative to their own credit judgment.

-Credit ratings condense a significant amount of analysis into a symbol system and are, accordingly, appropriate for use only by investors who understand the nature, scope and purpose of the credit rating issued.
-Significantly, credit ratings are not, and are not intended to be relied upon as, a suitability test or recommendation.
+Credit ratings condense a significant amount of analysis into a symbol system and are, accordingly, appropriate for use only by investors who understand that the symbol must be taken within a broader context of opinions and risk indicators.
+Put differently, investors should not hold a false sense of security that just by knowing the credit rating they have sufficient information to buy, sell or hold a security.
+Credit ratings are not, and are not intended to be relied upon as, a suitability test or recommendation.
 Rather, credit ratings communicate one perspective about the future credit risk of debt issuers or securities relative to other debt issuers and securities and are not intended to be used in any way as a basis for retail investors to make an investment decision.